Vivaldi's Bohemian Concerto was the last gift for the dying lute

-Within Antonio Vivaldi's creative period, the lute was going out of fashion as the lead solo instrument, though its virtuosity still shines in the suites of J.S.Bach and Silvius Weiss.
+Within Antonio Vivaldi's creative period, the lute was going out of fashion as the lead solo instrument, though its virtuosity still shines in the suites of J.S.Bach and the solo pieces by Silvius Weiss.

 During his European period in 1730s, Vivaldi wrote a set of lute works including The D major Concerto for strings and solo lute.
 This piece, written in Bohemia, is rich with both arpeggios and chord lute passages.

 For centuries, many lute works had been kept alive through transcriptions for classical guitar which eventually experienced a magnificent boom in the 20th century that coincided with the beginning of the sound recording era.